Lullu08/Lullu08.github.io/README.md

         └── js                  # js files
            ├── libraries        # js files from outside sources └── ...              # js files
-    ├── comparison_page.html
+    ├── teacher-side            # everything only concerning the teacher-side of the application ├── comparison_page.html
     ├── detail_page.html
     ├── overview_page.html
     ├── index.html
     ├── show_more_page.html
     └── README.md

 Generally this project is a very simple application based only on html, css, js/jquery.
 Specific libraries that were used are: